velugu7777/howto/jsnotes.md

 	status:true/false
 ###How to declare Arrays
 	var myArray = [];
 	Arrays are a special type of variable that can hold more than one piece of data.
-The data are inserted and accessed by means of a unique index number.
+The data are inserted and accessed by means of a unique index number	 var scores = ["20","30","40","50"];